The OSCAR Coaching Model

 The OSCAR Coaching Model was developed by Andrew Gilbert and Karen Whittleworth and has won wide acclaim and a National Training Award.
 The model builds upon and enhances the popular GROW model and is particularly useful for managers seeking to adopt a coaching style.

-“As a result of the training from Worth Consulting, and the consistent use of the OSCAR Model, the number of disciplinary cases being raised to my attention has halved!”
+“As a result of the training from Worth Consulting, and the consistent use of the OSCAR Model, the number of grievances being raised to my attention has halved!”

 Julie Ringham, HR Manager, British Airways Maintenance Cardiff.